-NWB Bank's audited financial information as at and for the years ended 31 December 2011, 2012 and 2013 set out or incorporated by reference herein (the 'Financial Information') has been prepared in accordance with generally accepted accounting principles in the Netherlands prepared on the basis of Title 9 of Book 2 of the Dutch Civil Code and the Dutch Accounting Standards ('DAS') as issued by the Dutch Accounting Standards Board ('DASB') (hereinafter collectively 'Dutch GAAP').
+NWB Bank's audited financial information as at and for the years ended 31 December 2014, 2013 and 2012 set out or incorporated by reference herein (the 'Financial Information') has been prepared in accordance with generally accepted accounting principles in the Netherlands prepared on the basis of Title 9 of Book 2 of the Dutch Civil Code and the Dutch Accounting Standards ('DAS') as issued by the Dutch Accounting Standards Board ('DASB') (hereinafter collectively 'Dutch GAAP').
 The Financial Information has been audited by KPMG Accountants N.V.
+Unless otherwise indicated, the financial information in this Base Prospectus relating to NWB Bank has been derived from the Financial Information.

-NWB Bank prepared its financial statements in accordance with International Financial Reporting Standards as endorsed by the European Union ('IFRS-EU') from 2005 through 2010, applying the fair value option under IFRS-EU.
+NWB Bank prepared its financial statements in accordance with IFRS-EU from 2005 through 2010, applying the fair value option under IFRS EU.
+Under IFRS EU applied with fair value option, a large portion of NWB Bank's loans was designated and stated at fair value through profit or loss.
+Under this accounting method, changes in market value of NWB Bank's loans, including changes in value caused by interest spreads, had the potential to result in substantial unrealized gains and losses.
 In 2011 NWB Bank decided to prepare its financial statements in accordance with Dutch GAAP with effect from 1 January 2011 in order to better reflect its position as a public-sector bank.
-The selected financial information of NWB Bank as at and for the financial year ended 31 December 2010 included herein was restated in accordance with Dutch GAAP from IFRS-EU.

-The conversion to Dutch GAAP meant a change in accounting policies.
-NWB Bank elected to make this change because IFRS-EU did not provide for the possibility to cease applying the fair value option on a retrospective basis.
-NWB Bank had concluded that the fair value option under IFRS-EU did not suit the nature of NWB Bank's operations and that the fair value option presentation was less informative.
-As NWB Bank has no subsidiaries and/or group companies, no consolidated financial statements are prepared by NWB Bank.
-As a result, NWB Bank is not required by law or regulation to apply IFRS-EU and as such it is allowed to prepare its financial statements in accordance with Dutch GAAP.
+NWB Bank elected to convert to Dutch GAAP, because IFRS EU did not provide for the possibility to cease applying the fair value option on a retrospective basis.
 Dutch GAAP has several specific choices in respect of the measurement and recognition of gains and losses on financial instruments.
 The measurement and recognition choices depend on the category in which the financial instrument is classified.
-Under Dutch GAAP NWB Bank measures its loans (granted and funded) at amortized cost and continues to measure its derivatives at fair value and subsequently applies fair value hedge accounting.
+Under Dutch GAAP, NWB Bank measures its loans (granted and funded) at amortized cost and continues to measure its derivatives at fair value and subsequently applies fair value hedge accounting.

-The differences between applying Dutch GAAP and IFRS-EU (if IFRS-EU was applied without the fair value option, but including the application of hedge accounting from 2005) are minimal.
-As a general policy, NWB Bank applies the options under Dutch GAAP to enable maximum convergence with IFRS-EU.
-NWB Bank believes that Dutch GAAP provides it with a better and fairer alternative compared to accounting under IFRS-EU and, when used, appropriately reflects a true and fair view of its financial position and results in its financial statements.
+The differences between applying Dutch GAAP and IFRS EU (if IFRS EU is applied without the fair value option, but with hedge accounting) are minimal.
+As a general policy, NWB Bank applies the options under Dutch GAAP to enable maximum convergence with IFRS EU.
+NWB Bank believes that Dutch GAAP provides it with a better and fairer alternative compared to accounting under IFRS EU and when used, appropriately reflects a true and fair view of its financial position and results in its financial statements.